In Yana, the Touch of Undying

 In Yana, the Touch of Undying is a novel by Michael Shea published in 1985.

 Plot summary

-In Yana, the Touch of Undying is a novel in which the hero seeks a place where immortality is supposedly available.
+In Yana, the Touch of Undying is a novel in which the hero seeks a place where immortality is possible.

 Reception

 Dave Langford reviewed In Yana, the Touch of Undying for White Dwarf #95, and stated that "witty and erudite, though sometimes confusingly written."